Msalways/Ask-My-DB/README.md

 - Supports multiple LLM providers (e.g., dummy, OpenAI, Ollama).
 - Works with SQLite and other databases supported by SQLAlchemy.
 - Easy to set up and use.
+- Retrieve database schema in both JSON and human-readable text formats.

 ## Installation